The Old Course in St. Andrews: Even Presidents consider ancient links a must-play

 The drive should be aimed at the Royal and Ancient Clubhouse clock and the only problem on the approach is the famous "Valley of Sin" a deep depression in front and left of the green.
 Old Tom Morris designed the green and he regarded it as his finest work.
 He often watched with pride from his shop window, just across the street and to the right of the green.

-Just after the drive on No. 18 everyone crosses the famous Swilken Burn Bridge, probably one of the most photographed sites in the world.
+Just after the drive on no. 18 everyone crosses the famous Swilcan Burn Bridge, probably one of the most photographed sites in the world.
 Some people say Scotland's Forth Rail Bridge is more popular for photos, but not many golfers believe that.
 Just after my group took its pictures, a Scottish wedding group pounced on the bridge for photos before the next group teed off.

 The little stone bridge, of Roman design, was originally not provided for the convenience of golfers, but was part of the usual route from town to the harbor area in the Eden estuary.

 The Swilcan Burn meanders across the first and 18th fairways and provides the only water hazard on the Old Course before emptying into the North Sea at the Southern end of the West Sands.
 In olden days the burn was used as a place to do laundry on Sundays when the course is closed.
 Today you can still see folks doing laundry on Sunday, just to keep the tradition going.